top of page

 Due to potential security issues on flights, the Transportation Security Administration has updated its aviation security measures.
 For the latest information regarding what to bring, what to leave at home, and what to generally expect while traveling, please visit the Transportation Security Administration website at http://www.tsa.gov/.

-Q. What is the currency used in Canada?
+Q. What is the weather like in Hawaii?

 Q. What clothing should I pack?